“A Minimum Viable Product (MVP) is a down payment on a larger vision.” — Johnny Holland

 What is minimum viable product in Agile?

-MVP, short for Minimum Viable Product, is a popular lean startup technique popularized by Eric Ries.
+MVP, short for Minimum Viable Product, is a popular iterative process popularized by Eric Ries.
 It's one of the most important concepts in the product development process.

 When building and scaling a new product, some companies make a major mistake.
 They build a finished product and cross their fingers in the hope customers will like it.
 Lean startups that follow the MVP technique build their products in small, incremental steps.
 At the same time, they analyze customers' feedback at each stage.
 It's believed that once entrepreneurs embrace validated learning about customers, the development process can shrink substantially.

 A key concept of MVP is that you produce a basic version of your product.
 Once the basic version of the product with its core functionalities is built, you offer it to customers to test their response.
 You don't build a ton of features and functionalities and hope they align with your customers' needs.
 Instead, you build a single feature, test it, and use the information to plan your next steps.

 Building a new product is a risky business.
 It takes time finding skilled talent and requires hundreds of hours of development time.
 In the end, there's no guarantee that you will sell your product.

 However, with an MVP, you will manage to:

 - Build a relationship with your potential customers.
 You'll get valuable feedback on what needs changing or tweaking.
 The result will be an improved product that has a community of users.

 - Reduce the number of remakes.
 You'll get the chance to build the first version of the product and test it with customers.
 Ultimately, you'll reduce remakes of the product's features.